Ferdinand Schörner: World War II

 Schörner was promoted to the rank of Generaloberst in May 1944.
 In July he became commander of Army Group North, which was later renamed Army Group Courland, where he stayed until January 1945 when he was made commander of Army Group Centre, defending Czechoslovakia and the upper reaches of the River Oder.
 He became a favorite of high-level Nazi leaders such as Joseph Goebbels, whose diary entries from March and April 1945 have many words of praise for Schörner and his methods.
 On 5 April 1945, Schörner was promoted to field marshal and was named as the new commander-in-chief of the German Army High Command (OKH, Oberkommando des Heeres) in Hitler's last testament.
 He nominally served in this post until the surrender of the Third Reich on 8 May 1945 but continued to command his army group, since no staff was available to him.
-He did not have any discernible influence in the final days of the Reich.
+He did not have any discernible political influence in the final days of the Reich.

 On 7 May, the day General Alfred Jodl, Chief-of-Staff of the OKW was negotiating the surrender of all German forces at SHAEF, the last the OKW had heard from Schörner was on 2 May.
 He had reported he intended to fight his way west and surrender his army group to the Americans.
 On 8 May, OKW colonel Wilhelm Meyer-Detring was escorted through the American lines to contact Schörner.
 The colonel reported that Schörner had ordered his operational command to observe the surrender but he could not guarantee that he would be obeyed everywhere.
 Schörner ordered a continuation of fighting against Red Army and the Czech insurgents of the Prague uprising.
 Later that day, Schörner deserted and flew to Austria, where he was arrested by the Americans on 18 May.
 Elements of Army Group Centre continued to resist the overwhelming force of the Red Army invading Czechoslovakia during the final Prague Offensive.
 Units of Army Group Centre, the last big German units to surrender, capitulated on 11 May 1945.